anaiel/php_piscine/README.md

 | 06 | Bonus : La classe Texture | ✖️ | |

 ### Day07

+Day 07 dives into inheritance, and how classes interact.
+This is a quick series of simple exercises, quite fun to complete as they give the opportunity for a little role play in the universe of Westeros.

 | # | Exercise | Status |
 |---|----------|--------|